korenyoni/yonatankoren/posts/b3-vault-ca-rotation.md

 7. Create policy for kube-apiserver to generate new intermediate certificates in vault and read the k8s service account key

 8. Provide each machine with a token for its respective role
-    * Note: Tokens are by default renewable in Vault
+    * Note: tokens are by default renewable in Vault

 ## Control Loop: